Skip to main content

 False: Table is not truncated before data load

-Enable testsToggle: True/False
+Enable testsToggle: True or False

 Determines if tests are enabled